 - Do you or your spouse have substantial retirement assets?

 - Did you and your spouse sign a prenuptial agreement or mid-marriage agreement?

 - Have you or your spouse vacated the family home?

 - Have communications broken down to the extent that you do not believe there is any realistic hope of an amicable resolution?

 Speak with Hackensack, NJ Divorce Attorney Carrie S. Schultz

-For more information about preparing for your divorce, and for legal advice custom-tailored to your personal circumstances, please contact us to schedule a confidential initial consultation.
+For more information about preparing for your divorce, and for legal advice custom-tailored to your personal circumstances, please contact us to schedule a confidential initial case evaluation.
 To speak with Hackensack, NJ divorce attorney Carrie S. Schultz, please call (201) 654-4263 or request an appointment online today.